oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

    </copy>
     ```

+10. Uncomment the catch blocks in the `buy()` and `sell()` methods.

-10. Uncomment the following lines of code in the `BankUtility.java` file, located in the `/com/oracle/tmm/stockbroker/utils/` package of the `StockBroker` application, to inject the Spring Boot REST template provided by MicroTx.
+11. Uncomment the following lines of code in the `BankUtility.java` file, located in the `/com/oracle/tmm/stockbroker/utils/` package of the `StockBroker` application, to inject the Spring Boot REST template provided by MicroTx.

     **Sample command**